jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ## Generate new RSA host keys

-These keys confirm the identity of the Pi when logging in remotely, to prevent a malicious host from intercepting the process.
+These keys confirm the identity of the Pi, to prevent a malicious host from intercepting the remote login process.
 Not so important for your HTPi, but good standard security practice.
 Also recommended if you have more than one Pi.

 ```sh
 	ssh-keygen -t rsa -f /etc/ssh/ssh_host_rsa_key